1 year fixed*

 - re-fix that part of your loan at the current interest rates

-If you don’t do anything, the fixed part will automatically roll onto the variable interest rate when the term is up.
+- do nothing, and it'll automatically roll onto the variable interest rate when the term is up

 Breaking a fixed rate term